 A combination of natural wheat extracts and provitamin B5 condition, repair and protect coloured and stressed hair.
 The damaged hair structure is smoothed and the hair is provided with intensive shine.

-Plantur 39 offers to help hair from falling out and provide support and protection for damaged and stressed hair.
+Plantur 39 claims that its products keep hair from falling out, and provide support and protection for damaged and stressed hair.

 Is Plantur 39 ok for younger women?

 Yes.
 Platur 39 is safe for both men and younger women.
 As far as I can tell, the product is targeted to menopausal women for marketing purposes primarily.

 Some women go through early menopause; some younger women struggle with hormonal imbalances at early ages.

 The causes of hair loss resulting from excessive presence of DHT affect women of all ages.